-The Producers and Industrialists Associations are the most influential private stakeholders.
-The Forest Producers Society (SPF), with its roll-call of small, medium and large landowners, is a branch of the Rural Association of Uruguay (farmers who own most of the country's native forests), and has assisted in the formulation of the sector's regulatory and labor norms, the UNIT National Standard on Sustainable Forest Management, and the Forest Good Practices Code.
+The Agricultural Producers Associations, which bring together livestock breeders, dairy producers, and farmers, are the most influential private stakeholders with respect to Uruguay's native forests.
+Worthy of note are second-level organizations: the Rural Association of Uruguay (ARU), the National Rural Development Commission (CNFR), the Federated Agrarian Cooperatives (SPF), and the Rural Federation (FR).
+The Forest Producers Society (SPF), which is composed of large, medium and small landowners, is a branch of the Rural Association of Uruguay.
+The SPF has participated in the processes that generated the sector's regulatory and labor norms, the UNIT National Standard on Sustainable Forest Management, and the Forest Practices Code.

-The SPF could play an extremely important role in the R-PP given that it represents the individual and corporate ownership of over 85% of Uruguay's planted forest areas.
+The SPF represents the individual and corporate ownership of over 85 percent of planted forest areas.
 These are:

-- Independent farmers diversifying away from traditional crops. - Foreign and domestic firms exclusively engaged in forestry. - Investment and pension fund management companies (domestic and foreign) with investments in commercial plantations. - Technical personnel - Services companies and nursery operators (for site preparation, planting, pest and weed control, pruning, thinning, firefighting and prevention, harvesting, etc.). - Wood processing industries.
+- Rural independent farmers; - Foreign and domestic firms exclusively engaged in forestry; - Investment and pension fund management companies (domestic and foreign) with investments in forest plantations; - Technical personnel; - Services companies and nursery operators; and - Forest industries

-The majority of certificated products from planted forests are traded according to guidelines set by the Forest Stewardship Council (FSC) and/or the Program for the Endorsement of Forest Certification (PEFC).
+The majority of certificated products from forest plantations are traded according to guidelines set by the Forest Stewardship Council (FSC) and/or the Program for the Endorsement of Forest Certification (PEFC).
 The products also have to conform to ISO 14000 sustainable environmental management certification standards.
 As a result, we have made very significant progress in our current forestry projects, incorporating aspects related to primary forest conservation and monitoring the evolution of watersheds and biodiversity on an ongoing basis, with a view to mitigating the negative impacts of alien species growing in planted forests.

-Given that plantations have increased significantly in Uruguay over the past 20 years, we consider that it is worthwhile directly linking our planted forest experience to the REDD+ process.
+It is understood that although the SPF does not incorporate the majority of the producers that have native forests on their farms, its inclusion in this process established a direct link between the REDD+ process and forest plantations, which have increased significantly in Uruguay over the past 20 years.
 Average annual planting rates, now running at 50,000 hectares, have created a substantial demand for quality forestry services in areas such as site preparation, planting, pest and weed control, silviculture, pruning and thinning management, in addition to harvesting and logistics.
 This growing demand has led to the emergence of small and medium forest service companies with expertise and qualified staff able to comply with the environmental certification conditions demanded by the sustainable management of natural resources.

-The performance of producers and forest firms suggests that the REDD+ strategies would be viable, primarily in terms of absorbing and adapting experiences in reforestation and the management of forest sites with a view to establishing silvopastoral systems or focusing on the enhancement and regeneration of native forests.
+The performance of producers and forest firms with respect to their projects contributes to the sustainability of the REDD+ strategies, primarily in terms of absorbing and adapting experiences in reforestation and the management of forest sites with a view to establishing silvopastoral systems or focusing on the enhancement and regeneration of native forests.

-Environmental NGOs are occasionally involved in public discussions, seminars, congresses or in SFM dissemination, and have their own views on the Uruguay's "Forest Model".
+Environmental NGOs are occasionally involved in public discussions, seminars, congresses or in SFM dissemination activities, and have their own views on the Uruguay's "Forest Model."